 And the cool thing is, it works whether you’re just starting out selling handmade jewelry from your kitchen table or you’re running a massive business with thousands of products.

 Speaking of big brands that use Shopify, Gymshark is actually one of them, a brand that operates in over 180 countries worldwide.
-And it’s the same Shopify platform that can help someone sell their very first batch of homemade candles.
+And it runs on the exact same platform a first-time seller uses when they’re figuring out their first product and their first $100.

 How Shopify Actually Works